Psychological Safety: The Foundation to Build Your Engineering Team’s Success - Interview with Dan Rummel (Sr. Director of Engineering, One Medical)

 The reason healthy teams produce better outcomes is that there's a diversity of experiences and perspectives that come to the table.
 When people can build mental models with everyone else's experiences, it facilitates organizational learning, your outcomes get exponentially better, and you get beautiful results from those debates.

-It depends on the relationship and the reports.
+The frequency of 1 on 1 meetings depends on the relationship and the reports.
 It's hard in a growing organization, as people are added in and are instantly overloaded.
 I do it weekly when it's a really important relationship and biweekly with others.
 There are lots of ways to do it.

 Consistency is the most important, so people can count on it.
 If you have a bad day, and you want to discuss it with your manager; you might be stressed and distracted if you are unsure when you will have time to talk.
 However, if you already know you’ll have another meeting in a week, it helps you put the issue aside and focus.
 It's not ideal, but knowing it's coming gives people confidence.
 The same goes for team retrospectives.